toadharvard/popo-fsm/README.md

-If you require some conditions to be met before changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions that take one argument, the model instance.
+If you require some conditions to be met before changing state, use the `conditions` argument to `transition`. `conditions` must be a list of functions that take one argument, the POPO instance.
 The function must return either `True` or `False` or a value that evaluates to `True` or `False`.
 If all functions return `True`, all conditions are considered to be met and transition is allowed to happen.
 If one of the functions return `False`, the transition